 The results of the ecological IS assessment are shown in the table below.
-The ecological IS of the systems was determined to be moderate (class C).
+The ecological IS of the valley bottom systems was determined to be moderate (class C).
 Various components pertaining to the protection status of a wetland is considered for the IS, including SWSAs, the NFEPA wet Veg protection status and the protection status of the wetland itself, considering the NBA wetland dataset.

-At a regional scale, the NFEPA Wetveg database recognises valley bottom wetland and floodplain type within the Dry Highveld Grassland Group 5 as Endangered (EN) and Least Threatened (LT) respectively (Nel and Driver, 2012).
+At a regional scale, the NFEPA Wetveg database recognises valley bottom wetland type within the Dry Highveld Grassland Group 5 as Endangered (EN) (Nel and Driver, 2012)..
 The following was also considered for the IS description, the project area:

-- The Rand Highveld Grassland and Vaal Reefs Dolomite Sinkhole Woodland vegetation types are Vulnerable and Least Concern respectively; - Is not located in a SWSA; - Does traverse with designated ESAs; and - The potential presence of species of conservation concern for the area is limited.
+- The Carletonville Dolomite Grassland vegetation type is Least Concerned; - Is not located in a SWSA; - Does traverse with an ESA; and - The potential presence of species of conservation concern for the area is limited.